 In turning your attention to long-term care, you are addressing a critical but often missing piece of the health care reform agenda.
-Today virtually all Americans-young and old, rich and poor-face the risk of impoverishment if they become impaired and in need of assistance in the basic tasks of daily living we call long-term care.
-Economic security in the event of illness requires protection against these risks, just as it requires protection for needed care from physicians and hospitals.
+Today virtually all Americans young and old, rich and poor-face the risk of impoverishment if they become impaired and in need of assistance in the basic tasks of daily living we call long-term care.
+Economic security in the event of illness requires protection against these risks, just as it requires protection for needed care from physicians and hospitals risks, just as it requires protection for needed care from physicians and hospitals.
 My testimony will address two questions: First, why we need long-term care financing reform; and second, what alternative strategies exist for pursuing that reform.
-In brief: we need reform because, under current law, families bear the full financial as well as emotional burden of providing and financial going-term care; we have no mechanism or system for spreading or insuring that cost.
+In brief: we need reform because, under current law, families bear the full financial as well as emotional burden of providing and financing long-term care; we have no mechanism or system for spreading or insuring that cost.
 The challenge before you in choosing a strategy for reform is to develop a long-term care system that guarantees universal protection, an equitable distribution of financial burdens, and affordable costs-for individuals and the nation.